-So far, we have analyzed learning efficiency under each information structure $\mathcal{I}$ .
-We now return to the setting where, following t draws of signals from $\mathcal{I}$ , agents play a game.
-We show that, when t is sufficiently large, the learning efficiency index can be used to rank information structures in terms of their equilibrium outcomes: Information structures with a higher learning efficiency index induce better equilibrium outcomes, robustly for a rich class of games and objective functions.
+So far, we have analyzed learning efficiency under each information structure \mathcal{I} .
+We now return to the setting where, following t draws of signals from \mathcal{I} , agents play a game, and we apply our learning efficiency index to rank information structures in terms of their induced equilibrium outcomes.